danfinlay/TNG-Database-Seeder/README.md

 Enjoy the output in either sql format (`output.sql`), or json (`output.json`).

+Also output a version that excludes tags with less than 1 episode relationship as `simple_output.sql`, and the equivalent json but following the [JSON-API](http://jsonapi.org/format/#document-links) standard in `simple_output.json`.

 ## Stats

  - `176` episodes (multi-part episodes listed as single entries)